parthvalani/Deep-Learning/README.md

-This is my projects on deep-learning during my masters
+These are my work on deep-learning during my masters